tzaeschke/zoodb/tst/org/zoodb/profiling/pop2/readme.txt

 		conf/{series.key}/year...
 (DONE) --> create ConferenceSeries according to {series.key}
 - how to get the name of the conference_series?
 	--> scrape website

+### Running the parser:
+-Xmx8g -DentityExpansionLimit=2500000

+### Results from March 2013
+Number of Persons : 821813
+Number of Publications (Inproceedings): 1238388
+Number of Conferences (Proceedings): 20025
+Number of Conference-Series: 3268
+Starting commit..
+Finished.